szszoke/trainee/readme.md

 The code is much easier to read.
 No need to duplicat the error handling code, errors are handled with a single `try/catch` block.
 #### React

 React is a declarative JavaScript library for building user interfaces.
 It is very simple to use and very fast to get up and going.
-It has a huge community beind and an enormous selection of already existing solutions for many different problems.
+It has a huge community behind and an enormous selection of already existing solutions for many different problems.

+#### Virtual rendering

+The project uses the `react-virtualized` package to optimize the rendering of large files.

 #### Webpack and Babel

 Webpack is a popular module bundler for JavaScript applications.
 It supports both the browser and Node.js.
 It supports differend profiles for development and production.
 It is extensible with plugins to achieve flexibility.

-Babel enables ES6 features during development and transpiles them to JavaScript which every modern browser understands.
+Babel enables modern JavaScript features during development and transpiles them to code which every modern browser understands.

 #### Node.js with Express